apache/openwhisk-cli/notes.md

   + fill out methods.
     + first need to create a reference to the client...
 Top-level variable. --> parse flags, then assign

+## Inconsistencies

+- activation name vs activation id
+  + python client uses name to look up, swagger says id.

 ## To do's

+- [ ] Figure out how to properly define positional arguments with cobra / pflags.

+- [ ] Implement verbose mode to help with debugging.

+- [ ] Add flags as common variables. --> perhaps have a flag file ??

+- [ ] Action.Create with exec and all flags
+- [ ] Action.Invoke with params

 - Local install
   - vagrant.